Complex Systems Management Case Study

 This document describes work performed at MicroWarehouse, Inc., in 2001 / 2002.
 During this period the corporation’s Fulfillment operations were re-engineered.
 This effort entailed a complete review of the Marketing, Sales, Finance, Warehouse, and Customer Care operations across an organization which is characterized by the following attributes:

-- A $1.2 Billion corporation, consisting of 3200 employees on three continents (multiple sites in America, centralized in Canada and the United Kingdom)
+- A $1.2 Billion corporation, consisting of 3200 employees on two continents (multiple sites in America, centralized in Canada and the United Kingdom)

 - Old, disadvantaged technology (HP3000 mainframe) whose support was being discontinued